-The College had underutilization in the Office/Clerical, Faculty: Temporary, and Faculty: Unlimited categories, and the goal was not met for any of the categories.
-A barrier is that we have not yet partnered with the veteran's services office.
+The College had underutilization in Administrative Support, Faculty - Temporary, Faculty Probationary, and Faculty Unlimited.
+The goal was met in Administrative Support and Faculty - Temporary.
+A barrier is we have not yet determined the most effective way to partner with the veteran's office.